 What happens after Sugar Testing: the Fermentation process!

 Fermentation is the transformation process of fruit into wine.
 This process involves yeast transforming the natural sugars into ethanol & carbon dioxide.
-Temperature fluctuations, the overall timing associated with the fermentation process, and the levels of oxygen all affect how the wine ends up in relation to the taste, colour, and aroma of the wine.
-The fermentation process predominantly stops in a natural way; where the yeast has consumed the sugars, that ultimately produces the alcohol in the wine.
+Temperature fluctuations, the overall timing associated with the fermentation process, and the levels of oxygen all affect how the wine ends up in relation to the taste, colour, and aroma.
+The fermentation process predominantly stops in a natural way; when the yeast has consumed the sugars, that ultimately produces the alcohol in the wine.

 What is Residual Sugar Testing then?

-Residual sugar (or ‘RS’) is the re-measurement of sugar however during the fermentation process this time, instead of prior to the fermentation process.
+Residual sugar testing is the re-measurement of sugar however during the fermentation process, instead of prior to the fermentation process is complete.
 Residual Sugar refers to the leftover portion of sugar in the wine after the fermentation process.
-The more Residual Sugar leftover the sweeter the wine will be.
+The more Residual Sugar leftover the sweeter the resulting wine will be.